 Kamehameha III (1813-1853), born Keaweaweʻula Kīwalaʻō Kauikeaouli Kaleiopapa, reigned as the king of Hawaii from 1825-1854.
 When he ascended to the throne at 12 years old he was given the name Keaweaweʻula Kīwalaʻō Kauikeaouli Kaleiopapa Kalani Waiakua Kalanikau Iokikilo Kīwalaʻō i ke kapu Kamehameha.

 LA HOIHOI EA HISTORY

 The national celebration of La Hoihoi Ea was established in 1843 under Kamehameha III, Kauikeaouli, after a temporary occupation by rogue agents of the British Crown.
-Effective control of the government had been seized and all Hawaiian flags were lowered and burned by order of British Lord George Paulette.
-Months later, Queen Victoria sent Admiral Richard Thomas to Hawaii to remove Paulette and correct this unwarranted transgression against the Hawaiian Kingdom.
+Effective control of the government had been seized and all Hawaiian flags were lowered and burned by order of British Lord George Paulet.
+Months later, Queen Victoria sent Admiral Richard Thomas to Hawaii to remove Paulet and correct this unwarranted transgression against the Hawaiian Kingdom.